Joan D. Flocks

 Emeritus Affiliate Faculty, Center for Latin American Studies

-Joan Flocks is the Director of Social Policy for the Center for Governmental Responsibility (CGR).
-She teaches courses and publishes in the areas of social justice lawyering, poverty law, and environmental justice.
+Joan Flocks is the Emeritus Director of Social Policy for the Center for Governmental Responsibility (CGR).
+She publishes in the areas of social justice lawyering, poverty law, and environmental justice.
 She was previously an assistant professor at the UF College of Medicine and before that worked for many years as a legal services attorney in Florida.
 She has worked as a project manager, consultant, and investigator on several environmental justice and community-based participatory research projects, focusing on topics including farmworker occupational and environmental health, farmworker housing, community health assessment, TANF recipient health perspectives, worker eye safety, worker reproductive health, and community vulnerability and resiliency.
 She has been involved both internationally and domestically in applied projects and presentations to governmental agencies on diverse topics such post-political settlement resolution, conflict resolution, substandard housing, and community environmental health.
 She received her M.A. in Latin American Studies and her J.D. from the University of Florida.

 J.D., University of Florida